Treatment

 You might find it difficult to cope when you are diagnosed with metastatic or advanced cancer.

 It is common for people with metastatic prostate cancer to feel sad or become depressed.
+The hormone treatment can also affect your mood.
 You may find it helpful to understand this as a part of your illness.
 Talk to your specialist nurse about how you are feeling.
 They can arrange for more support if you need it.